-1. Release the throttle lever.
+1. Release the throttle lever, and then release the parking brake.

-Always close the throttle before shifting gears, otherwise damage to the engine and drive train may result.
+Always close the throttle before shifting gears,

+otherwise damage to the engine and drive train may result.

 - 2. Pull the clutch lever to disengage the clutch. - 3.
 Shift into first gear. - 4.
 Open the throttle gradually and at the same time, release the clutch lever slowly. - 5.
-Once the ATV has attained adequate speed, release the throttle, and at the same time, quickly pull in the clutch lever. - Shift the transmission into second gear.
+Once the ATV has attained adequate speed. release the throttle, and at the same time, quickly pull in the clutch lever. - 6.
+Shift the transmission into second gear.
 (Make sure not to shift the transmission into neutral) - 7.
 Open the throttle part way and gradually release the clutch lever. - 8.
 Follow the same procedure when shifting to the next higher gear.